 Oxford Doctoral Course in Clinical Psychology

-The Oxford Institute of Clinical Psychology Training
+The Oxford Institute of Clinical Psychology Training and Research

 Isis Education Centre

-All applicants must meet the requirements for the Graduate Basis for Chartered Membership of the British Psychological Society.
-Candidates are normally expected to have obtained a good (mid or high) 2:1 or 1st class honours degree, prior to submitting their application, and to have obtained at least one year of clinically relevant practical experience/employment following graduation.
-Examples of relevant experience include working as an assistant psychologist, Improving Access to Psychological Therapies (IAPT) worker, research assistant, and some healthcare assistant/support worker posts.
+All candidates must meet Essential criteria and will be assessed at short-listing according to how well they meet Desirable criteria (see our website for more details).
+Essential criteria include the requirements for the Graduate Basis for Chartered Membership of the British Psychological Society.
+Candidates are expected to have obtained a 2:1 or 1st class honours degree and to have obtained significant clinically relevant work experience which could be in the context of a degree placement or research post.
+Note that candidates applying in the final year of their undergraduate degree will be considered although the offer of a place will be conditional on achieving at least a 2:1 class degree.
+Examples of relevant experience can include working as an assistant psychologist, Improving Access to Psychological Therapies (IAPT) worker, research assistant, and some healthcare assistant/support worker posts.
 Relevant voluntary work is also taken into account.
 Candidates who obtained their first degree in a subject other than psychology and go on to successfully complete a relevant conversion course are welcome to apply.
-Additional relevant academic and research achievements are also taken into consideration.
-Current undergraduates are not normally considered and applicants should note that if appointed, they should not simultaneously be registered for any other degree course (eg a PhD).
-Candidates for whom English is not their first language will need to provide evidence of English language proficiency and will be expected to have obtained Level 8 on the International English Language Testing System (IELTS), with no elements below 7.5.
-The test must have been taken no more than two years before the start date of the Course.
+In this case, grades on conversion courses will be considered in place of those in a first degree, ie merit as 2:1 and distinction as 1st.
+Additional relevant academic and research achievements are also taken into consideration including higher degrees and qualifications giving access to higher education.
+Applicants should note that if appointed, they should not simultaneously be registered for any other degree course (eg a PhD).
+Candidates for whom English is not their first language, and who have not completed a degree in English, will need to provide evidence of English language proficiency at the higher level required by the University of Oxford.
+Please see the University website for acceptable tests and minimum scores at the higher level.

 The Isis Education Centre at the Warneford Hospital is the designated base and where the majority of teaching takes place.
 Although NHS travel expenses policy does not reimburse travel from home to base, travel to placements is currently reimbursed, however, please note that the NHS policy only permits reimbursement of travel in excess of the usual home to base journey.